 Key insights

-- Meeting the IRA’s prevailing wage and apprenticeship requirements gives taxpayers a five-time base multiplier of their credit or deduction (for example, a 30% for credit energy property rather than a 6% credit).
+- Satisfying the IRA’s prevailing wage and apprenticeship requirements enables taxpayers to claim a credit or deduction equal to five times the base amount (for example, a 30% credit for energy property rather than a 6% credit).

 - The rules include paying all employees — including subcontractors — the region’s prevailing wage both during and after construction and employing a certain number of apprentices.